jenniferzyy/data-privacy-ethics/index.md

 # Workshop Materials

 ## Pre-workshop Checklist
-TODO(instructor): enumerate what students need to take care of before the workshop.
-E.g.

-1. Download the following tools: ...
+1. You should have received a welcome email with the Zoom link and password.
+Please email us (ugander@stanford.edu) if you haven’t.
-2. Familiarize with the schedule posted below.
+2. Familiarize yourself with the schedule and see you Monday August 15th at 1:00 pm PT!

 ## Schedule
 #### Monday August 15th